Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling: Details of numerical methods

-We converge results for electronic and phononic observables with respect to the phonon Hilbert space dimension $d_{\nu}$ within a reasonable accuracy of a few percent.
-Fig.~\ref{figA2} shows satisfactory convergence of representative quantities for $d_{\nu} = 12$, which we use to obtain the data presented in the main text.
+\paragraph{Convergence with respect to $d_{\nu}$.} We converge results for electronic and phononic observables with respect to the phonon Hilbert space dimension $d_{\nu}$ within a reasonable accuracy of a few percent.
+Fig.~\ref{figS6} shows satisfactory convergence of representative quantities for $d_{\nu} = 12$, which we use to obtain the data presented in the main text.

-\section{Details of propagation using direct Krylov subspace methods}
+\subsubsection{Details of propagation using direct Krylov subspace methods}

-We perform exact time evolution via direct Krylov space methods for system sizes $L=3-6$, employing parallelization with respect to the local bosonic parity sectors.
-We use a twisted boundary condition: $e^{i(\pi/2)L}$ in the simulations presented in the main text.
-For small system sizes, convergence with respect to the local bosonic Hilbert space dimension can be achieved, while for $L=6$ we are restricted to a truncated bosonic Hilbert space dimension $d_{\nu} = 10$.
+We perform exact time evolution via direct Krylov space methods for system sizes $L=3-6$ with a twisted boundary condition: $e^{i(\pi/2)L}$, employing a parallelization with respect to the local bosonic parity sectors.
+For small system sizes, convergence with respect to the local bosonic Hilbert space dimension can be achieved, while for $L=6$ we are restricted to a truncated bosonic Hilbert space dimension $d_{\nu} = 8, 10$.